jsoconno/terraform-azure-conventions/README.md

   environment_acronym = "d"
 }
 ```
 You can also pass variables to the module from a variables file so that you can make the values different based on your environment.
-For example, you might want to parameterize the `environment_acronym` variable so that you can deploy to development with the value `d`, but production with the value `p`.
+For example, you might want to parameterize the `environment_acronym` argument so that you can deploy to development with the value `d`, but production with the value `p`.

+Another common case might be to have multiple conventions if you need to specific a different workload.
+To do this, it is recommended to call the module twice and give it a name that specifies the workload.
+For example, you might have `module.conventions_core.azurerm...` and `module.conventions_app.azurerm...`.

 Once the module is declared you can use it with any supported resource by calling the module and referencing the provider resource type.